Search

 To learn more about extended foster care and how it can help you, talk to your caseworker, TYS coordinator, or attorney ad litem.

 Oh, and there’s one more option that we think you’ll like if you stay in foster care.
-It’s called Supervised Independent Living, and it launches in Fall 2020.
+It’s called Supervised Independent Living.
 It’s a blend of the freedom you want and the support you may need.

 We’ll help you find a safe place to live and offer you extra services in addition to the support you already get from your DCFS staff.
 Again, we’re not trying to hold you back.
 We just want you to feel supported and make sure you have the best chance to make it on your own.